Bixal/solutioning-exercise/README.md

 If you want to know more available commands, please review the following document [Makefile][makefile]

-Redirect move.mil.localhost to your localhost:
+Redirect cmssolution.docker.localhost to your localhost:

 ```sh
 sudo sh -c "echo '127.0.0.1 cmssolution.docker.localhost' >> /etc/hosts"